-We believe that our compensation practices are competitive with the market and our peers.
-Our compensation program is designed to attract and retain qualified executives in order to achieve our strategic objectives.
+We believe that our compensation practices are reasonable and competitive with the market and our peers.
+Our compensation program is designed to attract, motivate, reward and retain our highly qualified executives in order to achieve our strategic objectives.
+We believe our pay practices are aligned with our pay for performance philosophy and emphasize our commitment to sound compensation and governance practices.
 Our policies and practices include:

-- Pay for performance.
-A significant percentage of each NEO's target total direct compensation is variable or performance-based compensation, with the amounts realized by our NEOs fluctuating based on actual performance in the case of annual incentives or the value of our shares in the case of long-term equity awards. - Performance measures support strategic objectives.
-The performance measures we use for our annual incentive program reflect strategic and operating objectives that are designed to support the creation of long-term value for our shareholders. - Appropriate risk-taking.
-We set performance goals that consider our publicly-announced Company goals, which we believe will encourage appropriate risk taking. - No tax gross-ups.
-We do not provide tax gross-ups on severance or change in control benefits. - No re-pricings or exchanges of underwater share options.
-The 2015 Plan prohibits re-pricing or exchange of underwater share options without shareholder approval. - Share ownership guidelines.
-Our NEOs and other executives are required to accumulate and hold shares equal to a multiple of base salary.
-If an executive has not met his or her ownership requirement in a timely manner, the executive is required to retain a portion of shares received under long-term incentive awards until the requirements are met. - Anti-hedging and anti-pledging policy.
-Our executives, directors and other insiders are prohibited from entering into hedging and pledging transactions related to our shares. - Clawback Policy.
-Our Policy on Recoupment of Incentive Compensation applies to all executive officers.
-It permits the Board to recover from an executive any annual or long-term incentive compensation the executive received during the three year period preceding the filing of financial statements that were restated due to our material noncompliance with any financial reporting requirement under the securities laws if (1) the payment or award was predicated upon achieving certain financial results that were the subject of the restatement, (2) the Board determines that the executive engaged in intentional misconduct that significantly contributed to the need for the restatement, and (3) a lower payment or award would have been made to the executive based upon the restated financial results.
+Pay for performance A significant percentage of each NEO's target total direct compensation is variable or performance-based compensation Performance measures to support strategic objectives We use performance measures that reflect strategic and operating objectives that are designed to support the creation of long-term shareholder value Appropriate risk taking We set performance goals that consider our publicly-announced Company goals, which we believe will encourage appropriate risk taking No tax gross ups We do not provide tax gross-ups on severance or change in control benefits No repricings or exchanges of underwater options Our 2015 Plan prohibits re-pricing or exchange of underwater share options without shareholder approval Share ownership guidelines Our NEOs and other executives are required to accumulate and hold shares equal to a multiple of base salary Anti-hedging and anti-pledging policy Our executives, directors and other insiders are prohibited from entering into hedging and pledging transactions related to our shares Clawback policy We have a robust policy for the recoupment of incentive compensation that applies to all executive officers

-In addition, the Compensation Committee has recommended, and our Board has indicated its intent to adopt, a long-term incentive program which will include share options with performance-based vesting criteria.
+In addition, the Compensation Committee has recommended, and our Board has indicated its intent to continue its pay for performance commitment with a significant portion of executive long-term compensation being tied to our overall performance and long-term growth.

-2018 Say-on-Pay Vote
+2019 Say-on-Pay Vote and Shareholder Engagement

-At our 2018 annual meeting, our shareholders expressed support for our executive compensation program, with 78.0% of the votes cast (excluding abstentions and broker non-votes) voting in favor of the compensation of our NEOs.
-To be responsive to shareholders following the 2018 annual meeting, we contacted our 25 largest institutional shareholders and engaged in discussion with each of those shareholders who expressed an interest in meeting with us.
+At our 2019 annual meeting, our shareholders expressed support for our executive compensation program, with 88.8% of the votes cast (excluding abstentions and broker non-votes) voting in favor of the compensation of our NEOs.
+The Compensation Committee considered this result to be generally supportive of the Company's NEO compensation philosophy and practices, and also acknowledged further consideration is necessary.
+To be responsive to shareholders following the 2019 annual meeting, we contacted shareholders comprising approximately 59% of total ownership of our ordinary shares and engaged in discussion with each of those shareholders who expressed an interest in meeting with us.
 The opinions of our shareholders are important to us and we are committed to taking investor feedback into account when designing our compensation programs.
-As part of this commitment, based on the feedback received through meaningful discussions with shareholders, we are in the process of adopting a long-term incentive program which will include share options with performance-based vesting criteria as a meaningful part of our NEO annual equity award allocations for our 2019 fiscal year.
-We intend to implement this equity program change for our NEOs to respond to feedback from our key investors and to continue to align our long-term pay incentives with our shareholder interests.
+A common theme we heard from our investors was that a greater focus on performance-based equity awards is desirable.
+As part of our commitment to take into account the feedback we received through shareholders discussions and in consultation with our independent executive compensation consultant (see below), we refined our long-term incentive program, which now includes restricted share units, share options, and performance-based share units and share options with performance-based vesting criteria as a meaningful part of our NEO annual equity award allocations for our 2020 fiscal year.
+We implemented this equity program change for our NEOs to respond to feedback from our key investors and to continue to align our long-term pay incentives with our shareholder interests.
 The Compensation Committee will continue to consider shareholder input as well as the results of our say-on-pay votes when making future compensation decisions for our NEOs.
+We expect to continue our shareholder engagement efforts through further direct outreach to large institutional shareholders, as well as through regular investor relations channels, such as investor road shows, analyst meetings and other confer